Millet porridge with spiced plum compote

 I am real porridge addict, I just never seem to get tired of it.
-I imagine I am not alone with this one 🙂 .
-Since I always tell my clients that variety is the spice of life, I like try to take a leaf out of my own book and have variations of my favourite breakfasts.
-Millet porridge is at No. 1 of my porridge charts at the moment, so I thought I would share it with you.
-Be careful though, because it’s so good, you might have difficulty going back to the traditional oat.
-But I will have some more porridge options coming up in the next few weeks, so no worries about that.
+I imagine I am not the only one.
+I often tell my clients, variety is the spice of life and I like to take a leaf out of my own book by having variations of my favourite dishes.
+Millet is my no. 1 porridge ingredient at the moment, so I thought I would share it with you.
+Be careful though, it’s so good, you might find it difficult going back to the traditional oat.
+I will have some more porridge options coming up over the winter months though, so no worries about that.

 Now, why millet ?
-I have to admit, the first time I saw it , it reminded me on my pet budgie, who used to munch on the tiny grains most days.
-Not only good for budgies, it’s good for us too.
-Millet is rich in gut health promoting insoluble fibers and it is gluten free, which I love because it is easy to digest for most ,and as a psoriasis sufferer I try and stay away from gluten as much as I can.
-Technically speaking it actually isn’t a grain but a seed, which may explain the absence of gluten.
+I have to admit the first time I saw it, it reminded me on my pet budgie, whose name was butchi, and who used to munch away those tiny grains daily.
+It’s not only good for budgies though, it’s good for us too.
+Millet is gluten free and rich in gut health promoting insoluble fibers, which I love because it is easy to digest for most people, and as a psoriasis sufferer I try and stay away from gluten as much as I can.
+Technically speaking it actually isn’t a grain but rather a seed, which may explain the absence of gluten.
 Millet also is an excellent source of minerals such as copper, manganese, phosphorus and magnesium.
 Now, magnesium is one of my favourite relaxant and energy production supporting nutrients.
-Furthermore, it is a co-factor for over 300 enzymes, which means it is needed for their function in the body.
-That’s why I like to stock up on magnesium rich foods when ever I can, especially during stressful times.
+It also acts as a co-factor for over 300 enzymes, so it is needed for many bodily functions.
+That’s why I like to stock up on magnesium rich foods, especially during stressful times.

-It really does not take much time to prep it either, I tend to start off the soaking process in the evenings before going to bed.
-That way the grains are ready in the morning for breakfast or the following evening for dinner.
-You can easily leave them soaking for two or three days, just make sure the grains are always covered with plenty of water and best to put a towel on top, just to keep any peckish bugs away. 🙂 Rinse well before further preparation.
+Millet porridge really does not take much time to prep at all.
+I tend to start the soaking process in the evenings before going to bed.
+That way the grains are ready for breakfast the next morning or dinner in the evening.
+You can easily leave them soaking for two or three days, just make sure the grains are always covered with plenty of water and best to put a towel on top, just to keep any peckish bugs away. 🙂 Rinse well with clean water daily and before further preparation.

-As a porridge topping I chose a deliciously spiced plum compote, one of the regulars on my autumn menu.
-Plums are not only super yummy, they are also rich in soluble fiber and have not only shown to help support digestion but also blood sugar balance by the means of delaying the absorption of glucose after eating.
-There are over 2000 different varieties of plums available, so you will be spoiled for choice a lot of the time.
-Being in Germany, I chose the traditional ‘Zwetschge’, as you can see in the picture.
-Aren’t they just so pretty ?
-These beautiful purple fruit are also rich in phenols, which are high potency antioxidants.
+As a porridge topping I chose one of the regulars on my autumn menu -a deliciously spiced plum compote.
+Plums are not only super yummy but also rich in soluble fiber and have shown to help support digestion and blood sugar balance.
+There are over 2000 varieties of plums available, so you will be spoiled for choice this autmn.
+Being in Germany, I chose the traditional plum called ‘Zwetschge’, as you can see in the picture.
+Aren’t they just so pretty?
+These beautiful purple fruit are also rich in antioxidants called phenolic phytochemicals, these include flavonoids and phenolic acids.

 Now, let’s get started.
 Here is what you need and how to prepare it: